G l o s s a r y o f t e r m s

 A glossary of terms and phrases that appear across the site.
 Not definitions, but coordinates — a way into the work, a way to pause inside it.

 Forms that hover between presence and program, between the organic and the made.
 They are not resolved.
 Not symbolic.
 They hold a kind of stillness before cognition — as if waiting to be recognised, or named, or forgotten.
-These figures do not communicate directly but seem to invite a sensing beyond language.
-They may appear human, but their gaze, posture, or configuration suspends easy categorisation.
+These states do not communicate directly but seem to invite a sensing beyond language.
+Intersentient figures may appear human, but their gaze, posture, or configuration suspends easy categorisation.
 They are intermediaries of experience — figures that emerge from touch, memory, and algorithmic residue.

 Reliquary Forms